samplchallenges/SAMPL-containers/tutorials/README.md

 ## Section 1: Build the Autodock Vina base container
-> In this section, we will build a base container that has all necessary packages and programs installed.
-This base container will serve as a foundation for our docking container to build from.
-This way, as we write our docking code it will build quickly since only the docking code will need to be built (for more information please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/megosato-patch-1-1/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).
+> In Section 1, we will build a base container with all necessary packages and programs installed.
+This base container will serve as a starting point for our docking container.
+This way, as we write our docking code, it will build quickly since only the docking code will need to be built (for more information, please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/megosato-patch-1-1/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).

 ### 1.1: Setup